 The idea is that by suffering, one can better understand another’s suffering.
 It’s a ritual cleansing of all the bad stuff from the prior year.

-At synagogue we read special prayers.
+At synagogue people read special prayers.

 After

-Once night falls, we feast again.
+Once night falls, people feast again.